Hyperbolic groups with planar boundaries: The JSJ decomposition

 This proves that the action of $G_v$ on $Q_v$ is geometrically finite.
 Since there are only finitely many $G_v$-orbit of incident edges to $v$ in $T$, there are only finitely many parabolic orbits in $Q_v$.

 Let us prove that no pair of points separates $Q_v$ by contradiction.
 Following Bowditch \cite[\S\,3]{bowditch:jsj}, say two points $x$ and $y$ in $Q_v$ are equivalent, $x\sim y$, if $x=y$ or $Q_v\setminus\{x,y\}$ is disconnected.
 Since every local cut point disconnects $Q_v$ locally into two components, this defines an equivalence relation on $Q_v$ according to \cite[Lma\,3.1]{bowditch:jsj}.
 Moreover, \cite[Lma\,3.7]{bowditch:jsj} implies that each class is closed.
 So, let us assume that $x\in Q_v$ belongs to a non-trivial class and let $y\sim x$, $y\ne x$.
-Since $x$ is necessarily a local cut, it is also a parabolic point.
-Therefore, one can find a sequence $(g_n)$ stabilizing $x$ such that $g_n(y)$ tends to $x$.
+Since $x$ is necessarily a local cut point, it is also parabolic.
+Hence, one can find a sequence $(g_n)$ stabilizing $x$ such that $g_n(y)$ tends to $x$.
 It follows that no point is isolated in a non-trivial class.
 Therefore, each non-trivial class is a perfect compact subset of local cut points of $Q_v$.
 But such a set is always uncountable, contradicting that there are at most countably many parabolic points.
 Hence each class is trivial and no pair of points can separate $Q_v$. \endp

-\subsubsection{Planar action of stabilizers of vertices of rigid type}
+\subsection{Planar action of stabilizers of vertices of rigid type}

-In this paragraph, we assume that $G$ is a one-ended hyperbolic group with planar boundary.
-The goal is to analyze vertices of rigid type and interpret the incident edges as an acylindrical paring for the Kleinian manifold when this vertex stabilizer is isomorphic to the fundamental group of a compact $3$-manifold with boundary.
+In this paragraph, we assume that $G$ is a one-ended hyperbolic group with planar boundary not homeomorphic to a simple closed curve.
+The goal is to analyze vertices of rigid type and interpret the incident edges as an {\it acylindrical paring} for the Kleinian manifold when this vertex stabilizer is isomorphic to the fundamental group of a compact $3$-manifold with boundary.